 If you have read my book “RELOADED: An American Warning”, then you already know about how history repeats itself with mathematical precision.
 This Fourth Industrial Revolution is no different.
 Let’s talk about the different revolutions and reiterate some of the book so I can show how they play into the cycles.

 Now comes the scary part.
-The next economic upheaval and war spans 2005 to 2025.
+The next economic upheaval and war should span 2005-08 to 2025-27.
 I shouldn’t have to tell anyone about the national and global economics that are in an upheaval and about to get much worse.
 I also shouldn’t have to say much about the war drums that are pounding louder than ever (something else you should read about in my book).
 Now experts are talking about a Fourth Industrial Revolution which they believe is almost underway.
 Yes, it’s underway, but I believe that the real “boom” will not come until after the war.

 Let’s just take into account what we have already seen.
 Artificial intelligence, bipedal robots, social robots, surgical robots, robotic prosthetics, food service robots, 3D Printing (from parts to cars and even houses), virtual reality, holograms, flying and/or self-driving cars, drones (military, recreational, personal, spy, etc.) communication advancements, automation in both manufacturing and agriculture, and so on.
-This really just gets us started in regard to the future.
+This really just gets us started in regard to the future because I would also imagine that our currency and economic systems will fundamentally change as well.

 Folks, I see a bright future ahead.
 I see a world where people may no longer have to trade their labor for a debt note.
 Instead, you could pursue endeavors of your own desire and exchange the result or abundance for the raw materials or extras that you might need.
 Chances are that even governments will be completely different by then (for the better).
 Let’s cross our fingers.